MrLightgun/MiSTerSindenDriver/README.md

 Skip others

+Don't wave the lightgun around while doing the above in case the movement is assigned as actions.

 You can now navigate the menus using the lightgun alone.
 I don't think you can assign the menu button which in the above example is pump action inside the game, so you may want to change that assignment if you want to use it instead of a side button.

 3) Add NES duck hunt to MiSTer and load it in the NES_Sinden core.